Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 The medical examiner’s office said specialists were working at the scene to recover the bodies, and investigators were trying to confirm identities.
 Federal transportation safety investigators were en route.

+After holding up the helicopter for other aircraft, they cleared the Sikorsky S-76 to proceed north along Interstate 5 through Burbank before turning west to follow U.S Route 101, the Ventura Highway.

+Shortly after 9:40 a.m., the helicopter turned again, toward the southeast, and climbed to more than 2,000 feet above sea level.
+It then descended and crashed into the hillside at about 1,400 feet, according to data from Flightradar24.

-According to data from flight-tracking service Flightradar24, the helicopter was flying at about 160 knots (184 mph) and descending at a rate of more than 4,000 feet per minute when it crashed.
+At the time of impact, the helicopter was flying at about 160 knots (184 mph) and descending at a rate of more than 4,000 feet per minute, the Flightradar24 data showed.

-Federal Aviation Administration spokesman Allen Kenitzer said the downed chopper was a Sikorsky S-76.

 Among other things, investigators will look at the pilot’s history, the chopper’s maintenance history, and the records of its owner and operator, NTSB board member Jennifer Homendy said at a news conference.